 4. Rest & Sleep

 As soon as you welcome your baby into the world, your life will morph into your baby’s schedule.
 This consists of a lot of sleeping, feeding, and pooping.
-Newborns require constant love and attention, oftentimes at night, and it can become exhausting for any parent every morning, noon, and night.
+Newborns require constant love and attention, often at night, and it can become exhausting for any parent every morning, noon, and night.
 This is why you need to think of who can help you during the first few weeks with the baby.

 - Who can help you in the morning time?